BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_realm_request.md

 - https://sso-test.pathfinder.gov.bc.ca/auth/admin/idir/console
 - https://sso.pathfinder.gov.bc.ca/auth/admin/devhub/console

-_Please note that if the Realm Admin User has not completed this stpe, he/she will not be granted the role for the realms._
+_Please note that if the Realm Admin User has not completed this step, he/she will not be granted the role for the realms._

 ## Step 2
 Field the following information.

 * Project Name:
+* OpenShift Project Set/s if exists:
 * For existing KeyCloak realm update only:
   - Realm ID:
   - Identity Provider to add: IDIR or BCeID or GitHub